magomimmo/modern-cljs/doc/second-edition/tutorial-02.md

 Options:
   -h, --help                   Print this help info.
-  -b, --ids BUILD_IDS          Conj [BUILD IDS] onto only inject reloading into these builds (= .cljs.edn files) -i, --ip ADDR                Set the IP address for the server to listen on to ADDR.
+  -b, --ids BUILD_IDS          Conj [BUILD IDS] onto only inject reloading into these builds (= .cljs.edn files) -i, --ip ADDR                ADDR sets the IP address for the server to listen on.
-  -n, --nrepl-opts NREPL_OPTS  Set options passed to the `repl` task to NREPL_OPTS.
+  -n, --nrepl-opts NREPL_OPTS  NREPL_OPTS sets options passed to the `repl` task.
-  -p, --port PORT              Set the port the websocket server listens on to PORT.
+  -p, --port PORT              PORT sets the port the websocket server listens on.
-  -w, --ws-host WSADDR         Set the (optional) websocket host address to pass to clients to WSADDR.
+  -w, --ws-host WSADDR         WSADDR sets the (optional) websocket host address to pass to clients.
   -s, --secure                 Flag to indicate whether the client should connect via wss.
 Defaults to false.
 ```